LaGuardia Community College: Middle College High School Campus

 At the far east end of the campus across from the M and E Buildings is the Middle College High School Campus, formerly the college's L Building, located at Van Dam Street and 47th Avenue.
 The building houses two public high schools affiliated with the college, Middle College High School and International High School.
-Prior to educational use, the building served as the factory for X-Acto hobby knives.
+Prior to educational use, the building served as the factory for X-Acto hobby knives, and as a depot for Pan American World Airways.

 The building was purchased by the college in 1989.
 At this time, Middle College High School was moved into the building, with classrooms used by the high school during the day and by the college at night.
 In addition, an Early Child Care Learning Center for the children of college students was created in the building.
-On October 20, 1989, the building was dedicated as the Marie LaGuardia Building or L Building in honor the wife of Fiorello La Guardia, who in 1982 donated records and memorabilia that formed the basis of the La Guardia and Wagner Archives.
+On October 20, 1989, the building was dedicated as the Marie LaGuardia Building or L Building in honor of the wife of Fiorello La Guardia, who in 1982 donated records and memorabilia that formed the basis of the La Guardia and Wagner Archives.

 An 820-seat addition or annex was completed in October 2012, designed by Goshow Architects.
 This allowed International High School to move from the M Building into the Middle College Campus.